Duriann88/To-Do-List/README.md

-A simple To-do list where you can add,delete,mark as complete tasks
+A simple To-do list where you can add,delete and mark as complete tasks